openpathsampling/openpathsampling/docs/dynamics_engines_api.md

 * `killsig` (class variable): the signal sent to terminate the process (default is `signal.SIGTERM`).
 * `default_sleep_ms` (set in `options`): time the engines sleeps before checking again whether a new frame has been written.
-(In the near future, we will have an adaptive approach so that this optimizes on the fly.)
+Note that `ExternalEngine`s will automatically optimize the sleep time until you set the option `auto_optimize_sleep` to `False`.

 ## Testing your new engine

+We strongly recommend developing thorough unit tests for your engine, and we require unit tests for any engines added to the OpenPathSampling core.
+In particular, there are some special cases for each of direct and indirect control that your tests should include.

 ### Extra tests for direct control